shamansir/pegjs-fn/README.md

     `false`)
   * `allowedStartRules` — rules the parser will be allowed to start parsing from (default: the first rule in the grammar)
+  * `trackLineAndColumn` — include a line-and-column tracking code in the parser for errors and user-code to know the two-dimentional position (default: false)
   * `output` — if set to `"parser"`, the method will return generated parser object; if set to `"source"`, it will return parser source code as a string (default: `"parser"`)